Philip J. Wyatt

-Philip J. Wyatt is the founder and Chairman of Wyatt Technology, located in Santa Barbara, California.
+Philip J. Wyatt is an American scientist and businessman who is the founder and Chairman of Wyatt Technology, located in Santa Barbara, California.
 He is known for contributions to laser light scattering, more specifically the physics of the inverse scattering problem and for commercializing analytical methods and instruments involving laser light scattering, which are widely used in academia, industry, and government.

 Early life and education

 Wyatt did undergraduate work at the University of Chicago, (B.A., 1952; B.Sc., 1954), and Christ's College, Cambridge.
 He received his M.S. from the University of Illinois in 1956 and his Ph.D. from Florida State University in 1959, where he first worked on the inverse scattering problem.
 His Ph.D. work involved the development of a non‑local nuclear model of the scattering of neutrons by nuclei.

 He was nominated by the National Academy of Sciences in 1965 as one of sixteen possible candidates for the first Scientist-Astronaut Selection Program in the United States.